 NOTE: Where applicable, information regarding preferences adopted for VAWA victims can be found in the Waiting List Preferences section of this plan.
 Information regarding VAWA Emergency Transfers can be found in the Unit Transfer Polices section of this plan.
 Management's Emergency Transfer Plan is available upon request.

 APPLICATION INTAKE AND PROCESSING

-It is Management policy to accept and process applications in accordance with applicable RD Handbooks and regulations.
+It is Management policy to accept and process pre-applications and applications as defined below.